 Augmented Reality is increasingly used in retail to collect customer preferences data.
 By overlaying digital information on top of physical products, retailers can track which items are being viewed, how long they are being viewed, and what kind of interactions customers have with them.
 This data can be invaluable for understanding which products are most popular with customers, what promotions are most effective, and how to optimize the shopping experience.

 Additionally, augmented reality can also be used to provide real-time feedback to customers about pricing and product availability.
-As the technology continues to evolve, more retail applications will incorporate augmented reality into modern ways of doing business.
+As technology continues to evolve, more retail applications will incorporate augmented reality into modern ways of doing business.

 5. Contactless Shopping Experience